Skip to content

 3. Click 【Deploy Startup Script】, the system will automatically create a Startup script set and automatically configure the corresponding startup script.

-4. After enabling, you can see the corresponding automatic trigger configuration under 「Management / Automatic Trigger Configuration」.
-Click 【Execute】, and you can immediately execute once without waiting for the regular time.
-After a while, you can view the execution task records and corresponding logs.
+4. After activation, you can see the corresponding automatic trigger configuration in "Management / Automatic Trigger Configuration".
+Click 【Execute】, and it can be executed immediately without waiting for the regular time.
+Wait a moment, and you can view the execution task records and corresponding logs.

 Verification

-1. Confirm in 「Management / Automatic Trigger Configuration」 whether the corresponding tasks have the corresponding automatic trigger configurations, and at the same time, you can check the corresponding task records and logs for any anomalies.
+1. In "Management / Automatic Trigger Configuration", confirm whether the corresponding task has an automatic trigger configuration.
+You can also check the corresponding task records and logs for any anomalies.

-3. In Guance, 「Metrics」 check if there are corresponding monitoring data.
+3. In Guance, "Metrics" check if there is corresponding monitoring data.

 Metrics